docker-archive/swarm-microservice-demo-v1/README.md

 # Usage

 This cluster can be deployed on either Vagrant and AWS.
-A CloudFormation template (for AWS) and a Vangrantfile (for Vagrant) are included.
+A CloudFormation template (for AWS) and a Vagrantfile (for Vagrant) are included.

 For AWS deployment:  start at `AWS/HOWTO.TXT`, which will guide you through other text files documenting the various steps to set up the cluster and the application on AWS.